nejcrogelsek/react-query-tutorial/README.md

 Polling is paused when the window lose focus.
 To fix that issue we can set `refetchIntervalInBackground` property to true.

-6. Homework (Solution on branch: feature/09-homework)
+**6. Homework (Solution on branch: feature/09-homework)**

 Combine polling with callbacks.
 Use the `refetchInterval` option to pull the api data every 3 seconds.
 Behind the scenes add a fourth superhero of your choice to the superheroes array in `db.json`.

     a.)
 Within the onSuccess callback check if the number of heroes is 4 and ifit is the case I want you to stop the polling. b.)
 Within the onError callback I want you to stop the polling.

 Hint:
 Mantain state variable whose initial value is 3000.
 State variable will be assigned to `refetchInterval` configuration.
 In callbacks check for the response / errors and set the state variable to false.

-7. react-query select - Data Transformation
+**7. react-query select - Data Transformation**

 For data tranformation react-query provides us with `select` flag.

 `select` is function that receives onSuccess response and transform out data in the way we want it.

 In our example we transformed data to be an array of just heroes names instead of whole response.

+**8. QueryById - 2 solutions**

+We can query by id in two ways (look commits under branch name: `feature/12-queryById`).

+    a.)
+Solution 1 or first commit: **QueryById with manuali passed ID**
+    		- We can manually pass id into fetch function: file `useSuperHeroData` b.)
+Solution 2 or second commit: **QueryById with react-query automatic passed id**
+    		- React query automatically pass id into fetch function: file `useSuperHeroData`

 ## Available Scripts